 - If you’re not a fan of using olive oil, just omit it.
 It helps the seasoning stick to the cream cheese block, but you can opt to gently press in the seasoning instead.

 - Don’t like aluminum foil?
-Bust out your cast iron skillet.
+Bust out your cast iron skillet to make smoked cream cheese.

 - This is a great “add on” recipe.
 Throw it on when you already have the smoker cranked up to grill a main protein.